Airport Lounge Reviews

 This facility ushers in an era of stylish and modern spaces, with a great variety of amenities.
 We explain who gains access.

 This is the main lounge for the majority of Qantas’ frequent flyers and lounge members flying interstate from Western Australia.

-	Here is what to expect from the seating and food and drink options in this newly-opened lounge.
+Here is what to expect from the seating and food and drink options in Australia’s newest American Express Lounge.
 Plus, which cards will give you access.

 What to expect from this lounge in Singapore Airlines’ home port, granting access to AirNZ, Velocity and KrisFlyer Gold status holders flying in Economy or Premium Economy.